keigezellig/fruitHAP/README.md

 * FruitHapNotifier: An Android application which features a dashboard part to control the sensors and an alert part that notifies the user of alerts.
 This uses the message queue and the REST API
 * SensorTest: An QT C++ application that also is an example of an dashboard and control part with the extra feature of face detection with OpenCV (OpenCV installation needed) WARNING: MAY NOT WORK CORRECTLY SINCE THIS WAS ONLY A DEMO
   This isn't part of the core installation package as below, but you can still look into it to learn more about the system.

-For more in depth info about the architecture see my blog

 ### Installation of the basic backend ###